JakubPawinski/gitcode-solutions/README.md

 ### 🌟 Summary

-A developer making steady progress with 1 problems solved and a commitment to continuous learning.
+Congratulations on your first solved problem and spotless code!
+With a strong start in JavaScript and data structures, you're well positioned to tackle more challenging problems and turn daily practice into lasting progress.

 ---

-**Generated by [GitCode.dev](https://gitcode.dev)** | Last updated: 2026-03-09 19:07:42 UTC
+**Generated by [GitCode.dev](https://gitcode.dev)** | Last updated: 2026-03-09 19:07:28 UTC

 <sub>
 🔥 Current Streak: 1 days |